energyhelpline/kata-coin-calc/readme.md

 ## Requirements

  * Account for the UK coins: £2, £1, 50p, 20p, 2p and 1p coins
- * The app should be wriiten using only PHP, JS, CSS and HTML
+ * The app should be written using only PHP, JS, CSS and HTML
  * libraries and frameworks are allowed but not mandatory
  * The user interface should consist of an HTML page with an input field that accepts an 'amount' string (Eg. "92p", "£2.12")
  * The response should display the number of each coin denomination needed when the user hits enter
  * Include a README with any instructions, libraries, build files in order for us to run & view your code
  * The README should include notes on any enhancements, ideas, etc for future improvement if there are any
- * Submission should be in the form of a link to a github repo (or similar publically available code base)
+ * Submission should be in the form of a link to a github repo (or similar publicly available code base)

 ## What we are looking for